 On the Seawall at Ortygia Island

 Our ship docked at the old town center on Ortygia Island.
-Crossing over a small bridge, led to a plaza where vendors sold sunglasses, belts, cell phone cases and watches.
+Crossing over a small bridge led to a plaza where vendors sold sunglasses, belts, cell phone cases, and watches.
 For some reason, balloons seemed to be popular in Syracuse as I hadn’t seen balloon vendors anywhere else.
 Along one side of the plaza, a gardener cut the grass between the ruins of an archaeological site.
 I wandered the maze of streets looking into the shops and taking photographs of architectural details on the buildings.
 Climbing up a small hill, I reached the seaside, where cafés faced the harbor.
 I followed the stone walkway that circumvented the island.
 Waves crashed against the ramparts, and I breathed deeply, taking in the aromatic seaside smell.

-By the time I returned to town, most the stores closed for lunch and the crowds thinned from earlier in the morning.
+By the time I returned to town, most of the stores closed for lunch and the crowds thinned from earlier in the morning.
 I walked back to the ship in time for afternoon snacks.

 Monday 20 April At Sea, Ionia Sea between Italy and Greece

-Last night the relentless sea pounded the bow of the ship, and as ship flew up toward the clouds and dipped into the depths of the sea, I laid awake listening to music, Roy Orbison’s “In Dreams” and others.
+Last night the relentless sea pounded the bow of the ship, and as the ship flew up toward the clouds and dipped into the depths of the sea, I laid awake listening to music, Roy Orbison’s “In Dreams” and others.
 Eventually, I fell into a restless sleep, waking up groggy and disappointed that we might be facing another day of high seas, only to have that information confirmed by the First Mate.